 Saturday, August 1, 5-6:30 AM – Lake Logan Episcopal Center – Lake Logan Half Only

-After your race please join us for a post-race lunch near the gazebo.
+After your race please join us for a post-race lunch near the stage.
 This is near the finish area so you can watch the race finish while you relax.
 This will also be the site of the awards ceremony.

 For the sake of your fellow competitors, please do not remove your bike from transition until 12 noon.
 This will allow everyone to compete under the same conditions.